microsoft/BotBuilder-V3/en-us/node/builder/libraries/latest.md

 ## Release Notes
 The framework is still in preview mode so developers should expect breaking changes in future versions of the framework.
 A list of current issues can be found on our [GitHub Repository](https://github.com/Microsoft/BotBuilder/issues).

+### v3.3.1
+* Added new locals for Spanish, Italian, and Chinese.
+* Fixed an issue with the preferred local not being passed to LuisRecognizer class.
+* Fixed an issue with localizationNamespace param not being passed for prompts.
+* Fixed an issue with DefaultLocalizer class assuming it would always have a done callback.
+* Cleaned up passing of localizerSettings from bot to DefaultLocalizer.
+* Updated typescript definitions and docs.
+* Updated LKG build and package.json version.

 ### v3.3.0
 * Added new prompt localization system.
 * Fixed an issue with callbacks passed to UniversalBot.send() not being called.